xmengkinaxis/CPP/System Design Interview Checklist.md

 ## trade-off
 Explore competing solutions, speak to all their major tradeoffs, and make intelligent decisions about how to balance each of those tradeoffs

-Push vs Pull (or hybrid).e.g in notification, in CDN; (celebrity user) (online only); (not more than 10 from a single user to avoid spamming) in newsfeed
+* Push vs Pull (or hybrid).e.g in notification, in CDN; (celebrity user) (online only); (not more than 10 from a single user to avoid spamming) in newsfeed
-Pull CDN: first client request is slower.
-Time-To-Live Push CDN: full response to upload content to the servers and rewriting URLs to point to the servers
+* Pull CDN: first client request is slower.
+Time-To-Live
+* Push CDN: full response to upload content to the servers and rewriting URLs to point to the servers
-	Traffic: heavy traffic works well with Pull CDN.  less traffic works well with Push CDN;
+	* Traffic: heavy traffic works well with Pull CDN.  less traffic works well with Push CDN;
-	Configuration: Pull CDN is easier to configure than Push CDN:
+	* Configuration: Pull CDN is easier to configure than Push CDN:
-	Content Update: Sites with higher no of frequent updates work well with PUll CDN
+	* Content Update: Sites with higher no of frequent updates work well with PUll CDN

-Partition
+* Partition
-	based on user ID or Tweet/Status ID or Hybrid or based on creation time or combination of tweet id and creation time User ID; can do transaction; con: hotspot/high latency, unbalanced/uneven/non-uniform distribution, unavailability of all of the user's data;
+	* based on user ID or Tweet/Status ID or Hybrid or based on creation time or combination of tweet id and creation time
+		* User ID; can do transaction; con: hotspot/high latency, unbalanced/uneven/non-uniform distribution, unavailability of all of the user's data;
-		Tweet ID; dedicate two separate database instances (with a load balancer), one even-numbered IDs and the other odd-numbered, to generate auto-incrementing IDs; con: no able to do batch operation;
+		* Tweet ID; dedicate two separate database instances (with a load balancer), one even-numbered IDs and the other odd-numbered, to generate auto-incrementing IDs; con: no able to do batch operation;
-		Tweet Creation Time
+		* Tweet Creation Time
-		Combination of Tweet ID and its Creation Time (Encode the creation time into Tweet Id, e.g. Epoch Second || auto incrementing sequence) range-based or hash based
+		* Combination of Tweet ID and its Creation Time (Encode the creation time into Tweet Id, e.g. Epoch Second || auto incrementing sequence)
+	* range-based or hash based
-Database: RDBM SQL vs NoSQL
+* Database: RDBM SQL vs NoSQL
-CAP Availability vs Consistency; choose based on business requirements in case of network partition
+* CAP Availability vs Consistency; choose based on business requirements in case of network partition

 ## NOTE:
-Lead the conversation;
+Lead the conversation; <br>
-Defend your design;
+Defend your design; <br>
-Do NOT over-design or under-design;
+Do NOT over-design or under-design; <br>

-Distributed cache: Redis
+Distributed cache: Redis<br>
-Search Index : Elastic
+Search Index : Elastic<br>
-Message queue : Kafka
+Message queue : Kafka<br>
-Databases NoSql : HBase
+Databases NoSql : HBase<br>
-Databases Relational: MySql
+Databases Relational: MySql<br>

 ## Interview tool
 Facebook offered me three choices - Google Drawings,